Chart Color Schemes

 Moonee Beach features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.5% of all households, including 36.6% couples with children, 35.4% couples without children, and 10.3% single parent families.
-Non-family households comprise the remaining 16.5%, with lone person households at 14.3% and group households making up 1.8%.
-The median household size is 2.8 people, larger than the Rest of NSW average of 2.4.
+Family households represent 83.5% of all households, including 36.6% couples with children, 35.4% couples without children, and 10.3% single parent families.
+Non-family households account for the remaining 16.5%, with lone person households at 14.3% and group households comprising 1.8% of the total.
+The median household size is 2.8 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households